Idiomatic Rust

 }

-Here, I'm telling the compiler: "this reference bar is valid for the lifetime 'a."
+Here, I’m telling the compiler: “this reference bar is valid for the lifetime 'a.”
 The compiler will then check that the reference is indeed not used after the lifetime 'a ends.
+If this still sounds like gibberish to you, please continue reading.

-Lifetime Rules Recap
+Lifetime Elision Recap

 The rules are simple: